• Skip to primary navigation

 An overhead shot of a serving of karottensalat, garnished with walnuts and parsley.

-Tart and sweet — those are the two main flavors from this dish that’s also (sometimes) called ‘carrot apple salad.’
+Tart and sweet — are the primary flavors of this healthy salad (sometimes), also called German carrot apple salad.

-The trick is to use apples that are more tart than sweet; then the sweetness comes from the grated carrots — and a bit of sugar if needed.
+Then the sweetness naturally comes from the grated or shredded carrots — and a bit of sugar if needed.

 Ingredients